IRIS-LAB/iris-back/README.md

 #### Logger
 LoggerProvider allows you to log in Iris format (with trace-id and span-id from Trace context specifications).

-We recommend you to access to logger directly from application context. `getLogger()` returns a winston logger.
+We recommend to access the logger directly from the application context. `getLogger()` returns a winston logger.

 ```typescript
 import { getLogger } from '@u-iris/iris-back'